bartek-krk/temperature-log/README.md

 #### 3a.
 Registration

-To register with Temperature Log use the form provided.
+To register with Temperature Log use the form provided in graphical app.
 You will be asked to provide your station's location (use city, country) and your email.
 I strongly advise against using your private email address, because it will be publicly visible on the website.
 After submitting a successful registration an email message will be sent to you.
 Keep it